-

 Actually, several of these runs aren’t especially difficult, and guides ask for only limited off-piste experience.
 Not every descent requires a heli-lift.
 Several glaciers such as the Schwarztor can be reached by walking – between 15 minutes and 1.5 hours from the top of the lifts.
 There are also a number of hard-core ski-touring routes.

-Heli-skiing can be cheaper over the border in Cervinia with one of the mountain-guiding outfits based in Italy.
-The UIAGM qualification is just as good over there as it is in Switzerland, so I’d suggest shopping around before you commit to a trip.
-However, it’s still easier to use a Zermatt guide who will arrange an Italian chopper for you – finding your own way to the Italian heliport is tricky.
+Heli-skiing can be cheaper over the border in Cervinia with one of the mountain-guiding outfits based in Italy, although not as well organised.
+The UIAGM qualification is just as good over there as it is in Switzerland, but I’d recommend using a Zermatt guide who will arrange an Italian chopper for you – finding your own way to the Italian helipad is tricky.

 Where to Learn

-The Swiss Ski and Snowboard school is merged with the local mountain guides’ association under the banner Zermatters, whose office is upstairs at the Alpin centre in what used to be the Alpin Centre.
-Biggest and most established of the independent schools is Stoked which although Swiss-owned, is very international, whilst the British-owned Summit Ski & Snowboard School opened more than a dozen years ago.
+The Swiss Ski and Snowboard school is merged with the local mountain guides’ association under the banner Zermatters, whose office is in what used to be the Alpin Centre.
+Biggest and most established of the independent schools is Stoked which although Swiss-owned, is very international (they even employ me as an instructor!), whilst the British-owned Summit Ski & Snowboard School is also well established in the resort.

 Others include European Snowsport, Prato Borni Ski & Snowboardschule, Matterhorn Diamonds, and Adventure.

 The resort’s childcare facilities and ski schools do get very busy, so it’s important to book them well in advance.
 Summit Ski & Board School offers lessons for six year olds and above, as well as special courses for teenagers.
-Stoked runs a kindergarten at Schwarzsee which cares for children from two-and-a-half years old.
-Snowli Kids, run by a href=”https://www.zermatters.ch/en/winter/world-kids” target=”_blank”>Zermatters, is a dedicated ski slope for four- to six-year-olds up at Riffelberg.
-A special kid’s train takes children up from the centre of Zermatt in the morning, and returns them to their parents in the afternoon.
+Stoked runs a kindergarten at Furi, by the Alm restaurant, which cares for children from four years old.
+Snowli Kids, run by Zermatters, is a dedicated ski slope for four- to six-year-olds up at Riffelberg.
+A special kid’s Gornergrat train takes children up from the centre of Zermatt in the morning, and returns them to their parents in the afternoon.

 At Sunnegga, the discouragingly named Wolli Park is the heart of Zermatt’s beginners’ area and there is a special lift pass which includes the funicular, Wolli Park and other beginners’ lifts in the area.
 Kinderparadies is a two-storey building 200m from the railway station.
 It’s open seven days a week and inside are separate areas for different ages and interests.
 Upstairs is for toddlers and very small children from three months.
 Downstairs is a dolls play area, a building blocks area, and another with cars, trucks, garages and a tool bench.
 There’s also an outdoor playground with a small ski slope where children from three years can learn.